marbl/MetagenomeScope/README.md

 # MetagenomeScope

-An interactive visualization tool for sequence assembly graphs.
+An interactive visualization tool designed for metagenomic sequence assembly and scaffold graphs.
 The goal of this, as compared with other visualization tools, is to show the pertinent parts of a graph instead of just displaying the entire graph at once.